 With more than 20 dance courses offered per year, the curricular program serves more than 400 students annually, and a committed group of 10-20 students earn a Certificate in Dance each year.
 The Program in Dance resides in the Wallace Dance Building within the Lewis Arts complex, in close proximity to the Programs in Theater, Music Theater, and Visual Arts.
 Students have access to three spacious studios designed for dance and the Hearst Dance Theater, a 100-seat convertible studio/theater.

-Additional co-curricular opportunities include drop-in classes offered on a daily basis: hip-hop, dance for musical theater, ballet, yoga, and somatics.
-The Performance Lab program provides students focused time and guidance to create performance from an interdisciplinary perspective.
+Additional co-curricular opportunities include drop-in classes in hip-hop, ballet and contemporary, and guest choreographer performance opportunities and workshops.
 With an active student-led Performing Arts Council, Princeton also supports more than 15 student-run dance companies, and many dance certificate students assume leadership roles and participate in these organizations.
 With this wide array of opportunities and resources, a dedicated student can dance for upwards of 30 hours a week while still pursuing a major and outside interests.

 Admission to the Program

 Program courses are open to all undergraduates, and past experience in dance is not a requirement for admission to introductory courses.
 The program also offers intermediate and advanced classes, as well as co-curricular opportunities, such that the serious student will, upon graduation, be prepared for advanced study in the field.